andrico1234/sane-error-messages/README.md

 **I think this package should have X or do Y differently**

 I'm dogfooding this internally at my job, and this is a problem space I'm very new to.
 I would love to hear of any suggestions, or improvements to the overall architecture or feature-set of `sane-error-messages`.

+## Todo

+- [ ] Script can be run via `npx`
+- [x] Get a repo set up
+- [x] Run a script that generates a new project for someone
+- [x] Add instructions into a README
+- [x] Use `tsdx` to handle all package management

+Nice to have

+- [ ] Link to error code object from remote
+  - Would this be done at build time or run time?
+- [ ] Clean up the exports, and reduce code repetition
+- [ ] Create a javascript version